jj-link/omni-engineer-personal/docs/REFACTOR_PLAN.md

         - [ ] Show estimated tokens per message
       - [ ] Add context management options:
         - [ ] Trim older messages when nearing limit
-        - [ ] When context reaches limit, create a condensed version of the conversation history, that is then used as the context for a new conversation
+        - [ ] When context reaches limit, create a condensed version of the conversation history, that can function well as the context for a new conversation

 ## Backend Changes Required
 - [ ] Enhance Ollama integration: